tresor-del/google/README.md

 # Google Interface Design Project

-This project is a design of the Google interface using HTML and SASS.
+This project is a design of the Google interface using HTML and SASS (this project is part of the CS50W course)

 ## Features